-Plants of the World Online lists 485 species in the Potentilla genus (as of 4-22-21 when I am updating this page).
+Plants of the World Online lists 482 species in the Potentilla genus (as of 5-21-21 when I am updating this page).
 It is a member of the plant family Rosaceae with a total of 105 genera.
-Those numbers could change periodically as updates are made.
+Those numbers could change periodically as updates are made BY POWO.

 The above distribution map for Potentilla recta is from Plants of the World Online.
 Areas in green are where the plant is native, purple where it has been introduced, and gold where doubtful.
-The map on the USDA Plants Database for North America is a little different.
+The map on the USDA Plants Database for the United States and Canada is a little different.
 Some states in the United States are on one and not the other.
 The map on Flora of North America shows the species as introduced in all states.
 As updates are made, I am sure all maps will be in harmony…

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER POSITIVE ID.

 Several Potentilla recta plants come up here and there every year on the farm, mainly in the flower beds and garden.
 I actually don’t see them that much in the pasture or hardly anywhere else I go wildflower hunting.
 I took the first three photos of a plant that was growing in the flower bed on the south side of the house in 2019 and the fourth one in the pasture in 2020.